The Restriction Theorem for Fully Nonlinear Subequations

 where $a= -i^*_\W A>0$ and $0=i^*_\W B$.
 Since $B\geq0$, it is a standard fact that $\g=0$.
 Since rank$\,B = \dim\,N$, we must have $\b>0$.
 Set

 Since $a, \b>0$, one can show that $P>0$ if $t>0$ is sufficiently small.
 Hence, $B = tA+tP \in \H +\Int \cp \ss \Int \H$ since $\H$ is a cone satisfying positivity.

-Using this algebra one can prove the following topological result which is a vast generalization of a theorem of Andreotti-Frankel.
+Using this algebra one can prove the following topological result which is a vast generalization of a theorem of Andreotti-Frankel for Stein manifolds.
 Given a subequation $F$ on a domain $\O$ we define the {\sl free dimension} $\dim_{\rm fr}(F)$ of $F$ to be the largest dimension of a tangent subspace $W\ss T\O$ which is $F$-free.
-We say $F$ is {\sl conical} if each $F_x$ is a cone with vertex at the origin. \Theorem {B.6} {\sl Let $F$ be a conical subequation on a domain $\O$ in a manifold $Z$.
-If $\O$ admits a strictly $F$-subharmonic exhaustion function (i.e., if $\O$ is {\bf strictly $F$-convex}), then $\O$ has the homotopy-type of a CW-complex of dimension $\leq \dim_{\rm fr}(F)$. } \pf This follows from Morse theory and Theorem B.2 (1) above applied to the Hessian of the exahustion function at its critical points (cf. [HL$_4$]).
+We say $F$ is {\sl conical} if each $F_x$ is a cone with vertex at the origin.

+\Theorem {B.11} {\sl Let $F$ be a conical subequation on a domain $\O$ in a manifold $Z$.
+If $\O$ admits a strictly $F$-subharmonic exhaustion function (i.e., if $\O$ is {\bf strictly $F$-convex}), then $\O$ has the homotopy-type of a CW-complex of dimension $\leq \dim_{\rm fr}(F)$. } \pf This follows from Morse theory and Theorem B.8 (1) above applied to the Hessian of the exahustion function at its critical points (cf. [HL$_4$]).